University of Illinois Chicago

 Campus in the Loop

-UIC School of Law is located in the heart of Chicago’s downtown business district, “the Loop.”
-Located at 300 S. State Street, students of the law school are right around the corner from Chicago’s lakefront parks, like Grant Park, Millennium Park and Maggie Daley Park.
+The UIC School of Law is located in the heart of Chicago’s downtown business district, “the Loop.”
+Located at 300 S. State Street, the law school is right around the corner from Chicago’s lakefront parks, like Grant Park, Millennium Park and Maggie Daley Park.

 maps.uic.edu